NeCTAR-RC/nectar-training/package09/sections/snapshot.markdown

 {% BgBox important %}
 You cannot delete a Volume while you have Snapshots of if saved.
 If you want to free up the Volume resource for other researchers, you have to *delete all Snapshots* too.
 So other forms of *Backup* will need to be used before you delete a Volume.
 The next section will discuss other forms of Backups.

 Alternatively, you can use a technique similar to Snapshots: You can **create an Image of the Volume**, which you can then use to restore the Volume even *after* you have deleted it.
 This works in the same fashion as Snapshots, it only is a bit slower: Instead of *Create Snaphot*, now you select *Upload to image*.
 Name your Image accordingly so you can easily identify it.
 Your Volume Image will now appear along with all the instance Snapshots on *Dahsboard > Compute > Images*.
 When you create a new Volume, then as *Volume Source*, select *Image*, and select your Image as the *Image as source*.

+Please be aware that "Upload to image" is **not a suitable way to create regular backups**, as it is slow and may take significant storage space on the Image Server.
+You should only use this for significant states of your Volumes, e.g. as a back-up just before you delete the Volume.

 {% endBgBox %}